 Staff are expected to adhere to the staff Code of Conduct at all times.
-In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2022).
+In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2023).

-16.1 Staff use of mobile phones
+12.1 Staff use of mobile phones and smart technology

-Staff are allowed to bring their personal phones to school for their own use but will limit such use to non-contact time when pupils are not present.
+Staff are allowed to bring their personal phones to school for their own use but will limit such use to noncontact time when pupils are not present.
 Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.
 Staff will not take pictures or recordings of pupils on their personal phones or cameras.